flexdash/flexdash/README.md

 guides you through the dashboard as well as setting up data connections.
 Most widgets also include help text that becomes visible when editing an instantiation of the widget.

+For info on how to "run" FlexDash more permanently, see the section on Loading FlexDash below.

 ## Concepts

 There are a few core concepts in FlexDash that drive its functioning as well as user interface.